richmwatts/Litegrid/README.md

 Autumn
 ======

 Autumn in it's currennt form is an <b>extremely</b> flexible grid system.
-However, it will eventually evolve into an extensive framework that aims to enable you to take your projects from the sketching stages right through to shipping the final product.
+However, it is hoped Autumn will eventually evolve into an extensive framework that will enable you to take your projects from the sketching stages right through to shipping the final product.

 Prerequisites